quirinpa/react-vss/README.md

 function App() {
 	// the div will have a padding of 16px
-	// and its children will be separated by 16px return (<>
+	// and horizontal (and vertical) separatiions of 16px return (<>
 		<div className="horizontal pad">
 			<span>1</span>